Why did Biden order the shooting down of a Chinese hot air balloon in the US?

 Meanwhile, Mr. Biden said he ordered the balloon to be shot down “as soon as possible” from February 1.
 However, authorities decided to wait until the object reached the sea to avoid “causing damage on the ground”, according to the report.
 CNN.

-Mr. Biden did not respond to a question about how the decision would affect relations between the US and China.
+Mr. Biden did not respond to a question regarding how the decision would affect relations between the US and China.
 However, foreign affairs experts predict both Beijing and Washington will try to minimize the consequences.

 Careful